carlosonunez/blog.carlosnunez.me/content/post/scraping-chromium-lambda-nodeless-zero-stress.md

 [announced](https://aws.amazon.com/blogs/aws/new-for-aws-lambda-container-image-support/)
 support for running Docker containers from [OCI](https://opencontainers.org/) images hosted in AWS Elastic Container Registry (ECR) inside of Lambda.
-Moreover, Lambda supports Docker images up to 20GB large, which is fit for just about anything!
+Moreover, Lambda supports Docker images up to 20GB, which is fit for just about anything!

 The power and ephemerality of Lambda with the flexibility of Docker.
-Best of both worlds, and, most importantly, a perfect fit for this exact problem!
+Best of both worlds, and, most importantly, a perfect solution for this exact problem!

 ## Let's do it!

-~I~ Our imaginary developer loves to use [Serverless Framework](https://serverless.io) for doing anything with AWS Lambda, Azure Functions, or any of the serverless platforms out there.
+~~I~~ Our imaginary developer loves to use [Serverless Framework](https://serverless.io) for doing anything with AWS Lambda, Azure Functions, or any of the serverless platforms out there.
 Let's use that in our micro-tutorial here.